sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-08-Build-Tools.md

 All 8 also need to make sure they are getting the same version.

 What happens if the library changes because of a bug fix, security patch, or new features?
-Well, everyone had to repeat that process again.
+Well, everyone has to repeat that process again.

-*Wouldn't it be nice if there were a **one-step** process to add an external library that can be shared with everyone to ensure everyone has the same version of the same external libraries with no effort required?*
+*Wouldn't it be nice if there was a **one-step** process to add an external library that can be shared with everyone to ensure everyone has the same version of the same external libraries with no effort required?*